neustackapp/docs/quick-start.md

 * `Description` - (Optional) Provide service description
 * Click `Submit`

-Your `API` will be available shortly.
+Your `API` endpoint will be available to use instantly.

 ## Create Function